lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 During the post-verification side processing, the SPO processes any EAD item included in message_X such that the processing of that EAD item had to wait for completing the successful message verification.

 The late processing of such EAD items is typically due to the fact that a pre-requirement has to be fulfilled first.

-For example, the recipient peer P has to have first asserted that the other peer does possess the private key corresponding to the public key of the other peer's authentication credential CRED determined during the pre-verification side processing (see {{sec-pre-verif}}).
-This requirement is fulfilled after a successful message verification of message_X.
+For example, the recipient peer P has to have first verified that the other peer does possess the private key corresponding to the public key specified by CRED, i.e., the authentication credential associated with the other peer that was determined during the pre-verification side processing (see {{sec-pre-verif}}).
+This requirement is fulfilled after a successful verification of message_X.

 Once all such EAD items have been processed, the SPO transfers control back to EDHOC.
 When doing so, the SPO also provides EDHOC with any produced EAD items to include in the EAD field of the next outgoing EDHOC message.